marrln/Radial-Basis-Function-Based-Kolmogorov-Arnold-Networks/README.md

 This repository implements Radial Basis Function-Based Kolmogorov-Arnold Networks (RBF-KAN), a neural network architecture based on the Kolmogorov-Arnold representation theorem.
 The implementation (called FasterKAN) includes specific optimizations for both training and potential hardware acceleration.

-This implementation is based on the original [FasterKAN by Athanasios Delis](https://github.com/AthanasiosDelis/faster-kan) with several key modifications for improved performance and hardware deployability.
+This implementation is specialized for image classification tasks, with examples on handwritten digit recognition (MNIST) and medical image classification (HAM10000 skin lesions).
+It is based on the original [FasterKAN by Athanasios Delis](https://github.com/AthanasiosDelis/faster-kan) with several key modifications for improved performance and hardware deployability.

 ## Overview

 Kolmogorov-Arnold Networks (KANs) are neural networks inspired by the Kolmogorov-Arnold representation theorem, which states that any multivariate continuous function can be represented as a composition of continuous functions of a single variable and addition operations.
 RBF-KANs use radial basis functions as the inner univariate functions, providing a flexible framework for function approximation.

+While originally conceived for general function approximation, our implementation focuses specifically on image classification tasks.
+The architecture processes flattened image data and has been optimized for classification performance on image datasets.

 This implementation includes:
 - Core RBF-KAN architecture (implemented as FasterKAN)
 - Quantization support for deployment on resource-constrained devices
-- Example applications for MNIST and HAM10000 datasets
+- Example applications for MNIST digit classification and HAM10000 skin lesion classification

 ## Key Features

-- **RBF-based Architecture**: Uses radial basis functions in a KAN architecture
+- **RBF-based Architecture for Image Classification**: Uses radial basis functions in a KAN architecture specifically tuned for image classification tasks
 - **Training Optimizations**:
   - Dropout scaled with grid size for better generalization
   - Gradient boosting for improved grid and denominator training
   - Configurable biases for FPGA-friendly implementation
 - **Quantization Support**: Tools for post-training quantization
-- **Example Applications**: Ready-to-use examples on standard datasets
+- **Image Classification Examples**: Ready-to-use examples on standard image datasets (MNIST, HAM10000)

 ## Differences from Original FasterKAN